 Workplace burns are handled through workers’ compensation, which covers medical bills and a portion of lost wages.
 If the burn was caused by a contractor, property owner, or equipment manufacturer, you can also file a separate personal injury lawsuit against that party while receiving workers’ comp benefits.
 Together these claims often produce far more than workers’ comp alone.

 Porter Law Group handles burn injury cases on a contingency fee basis.
 You pay nothing upfront and nothing unless we recover compensation.
-Our fee is a percentage of the recovery, with expenses advanced by the firm and reimbursed only if we win.
+You owe no fee unless we win.
 Initial consultations are always free.

 Founder and managing partner of Porter Law Group.
 Harvard University (B.A., 1994), Syracuse University College of Law (J.D., 1997).
 Former U.S. Army JAG Corps Captain, Airborne Training School graduate.
 Super Lawyers 14 consecutive years, 10.0 Superb on Avvo, Distinguished rating from Martindale-Hubbell.
 Over 20 years of trial experience and $500 million in recoveries.